redballoonsecurity/ofrak/disassemblers/ofrak_capstone/README.md

 * `CapstoneInstructionRegisterUsageAnalyzer` for determining which register an `Instruction` reads/writes

 Unlike the other "disassembler" packages, this does not include a `CodeRegionUnpacker` or `ComplexBlockUnpacker` to deconstruct a section of code into functions and basic blocks.
-It is useful only for lightweight applications working with individual instructions or basic blocks, or in combination with another package under `disassemblers` which can handle the higher-level structures and leave the basic blocks to be handled by `ofrak_capstone`.
+It is useful for applications which:
+* Work only with individual instructions or basic blocks.
+* Also use one of the other packages under `disassemblers`, which can handle the higher-level structures and leave the basic blocks to be handled by `ofrak_capstone`.

 After installing the package, it can be used in an OFRAK script by adding the following to the setup step: